FajarRamadhanBBX/deploy-model-image-classification/README.md

-# Build Docker image for image classification
+# Build Docker image for diseases classification from image
 This repository contains the code to build a Docker Image, which will then be deployed to IBM Cloud.
 Model can predict cattle disease from image.

 # Prerequisites